opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.10.1.md

 ### Release Engineering

 * Kibana has new cookie settings for security Kibana plugin 2.0 framework ([#397](https://github.com/opendistro-for-elasticsearch/opendistro-build/pull/397))
-  Please follow the instructions [here](https://opendistro.github.io/for-elasticsearch-docs/docs/upgrade/1-10-1/) if you are upgrading from previous Kibana versions to 1.10.1.
+  Please follow the instructions [to upgrade Open Distro Kibana to 1.10.1](https://opendistro.github.io/for-elasticsearch-docs/docs/upgrade/1-10-1/) if you are upgrading from previous Kibana versions to 1.10.1.

 ## FEATURES